Welcome to the new student guide to academic registration. Here we’ll provide some advice about the curriculum you’ll engage in here at UMW.

 - General Education , and

 each playing a vital role.
 We’ll go through each of these broad areas individually.
-Once you have your questionnaire completed, staff in the Office of Academic & Career Services will preregister you in a few classes to help get you started toward your first semester schedule.
+Once you have your questionnaire completed, staff in the Office of Academic Services will preregister you in a few classes, including your FSEM course, to help get you started toward your first semester schedule.
 Then, at orientation, you’ll be able to adjust and complete your schedule while working one-on-one with a member of our staff and some faculty.
-I hope you are as excited about this as we are!
+We hope you are as excited about this as we are!

-Of course, many of you will have almost no idea what you want to major in.
+Of course, you may have no idea what you want to major in.
 That’s perfectly fine!
 In fact, “undecided” is the most popular “major.”
-Yeah, I know, it’s not a major.
+Yeah, we know, it’s not a major.
 But it’s still the most popular.
 If you’re completely undecided about a major, here’s some advice to help you complete the questionnaire.

 Another hot area of interest for new students is our variety of programs leading to teacher licensure.
 You can read advice about planning your course schedule as a prospective teacher licensure candidate by following the link to Education Programs at UMW.
 Additional information provided by UMW’s College of Education describes the many programs available for future teachers.